The Top 5 Beginner Trumpets Reviewed

 - Heavy valve button, heavy top and bottom caps; 0.464 large bore; 5” bell; 1st valve slide thumb hook and adjustable 3rd valve slide ring

-- Solid yellow brass body; rose brass lead-pipe; cupronickel tuning slides;
+- Solid yellow brass body in nickel silver plating with; cupronickel tuning slides

-- Includes molded case, set of trumpet valve guide replacements, polishing cloth, valve oil, case shoulder strap and pair of white gloves, standard 7C mouthpiece
+- Includes molded case, polishing cloth, case shoulder strap, standard 7C mouthpiece

 - 45-day free trial: play it, test it for 45 days.
 If you don't like it, send it back and receive a full refund.